SUBSCRIBE TO OUR FREE NEWSLETTER

 Those who did any less were dubbed "Team NSA."

-"People trust these companies with a staggering amount of personal information, and we need ways to hold them accountable to ensure they keep our data safe from both attackers and the government," said Evan Greer, Fight for the Future's campaign director.
-"It's not enough for companies to employ basic security practices, they need to be actively fighting for their users' basic rights when key policy questions come up.
-Politicians constantly claim the support of the tech industry when attempting to undermine our privacy, so these companies have a responsibility to fight back."
+"People trust these companies with a staggering amount of personal information, and we need ways to hold them accountable to ensure they keep our data safe from both attackers and the government," said Fight for the Future's campaign director Evan Greer.
+"It's not enough for companies to employ basic security practices; they must actively fight for their users' basic rights when key policy questions arise.
+Politicians constantly claim the tech industry's support when attempting to undermine our privacy, so these companies have a responsibility to fight back."

 As Freedom of the Press Foundation co-founder Trevor Timm wrote in an op-ed for the Guardian on Tuesday, CISA is nothing more than "a surveillance bill in disguise."
 That opposition is coming from the likes of Google and Amazon--no strangers to privacy scandals--shows how bad the bill really is, Timm wrote.